 The Facilitator is the GB/BB leading the project.
 The team probably does not expect you to help make decisions...and probably prefer you refrain from making decisions and let the experts (team members) provide inputs and decisions for actions.
-The Facilitator lays the ground rules, explains the tool, and the expected outputs from this exercise.
+The Facilitator lays the ground rules, explains the tool, and the expected outputs.

 The Process Owner must be there to settle tiebreakers and ensure subject matter experts and key stakeholders are engaged and participating.

-Try to get a cross-functional representation of 5-8 members involved in the process; however, too many can slow it down...it is already a time consuming process depending on how many steps are in the process.
+Try to get a cross-functional representation of 5-8 members involved in the process; however, too many can significantly slow the mapping process...it is already a time consuming process depending on the number of stepsin the process.

 Depending on the process, the key stakeholders could be:

-Finance is always a key stakeholder but this exercise at this point usually does not included them...unless the process involves mapping a finance process (such as closing, payable process, or setting a budget).
+Finance is always a key stakeholder.
+However, this exercise at this point usually does not include them...unless the process involves mapping a Finance process (such as closing, payable or receipts process, or preparing a budget).